 Common terms used in the monumental industry

 Abrasive– Media used to engrave modern monumental stones.
-May be composed of aluminum oxide, silicon carbine, steel shot, etc.
+May be composed of aluminum oxide, silicon carbide, steel shot, etc.

 Basalt– A dark, dense volcanic rock tough to shape.

-Biological Activity– Algae or Lichen growing on the stones surface.
+Biological Activity– Algae or Lichen growing on the surface of the stone.

 Burial– To put in the ground, grave, or sea; to hide.

 Cemetery– Resting place for a person remains.
 Larger and more organized in structure, then the earlier graveyards and burying grounds.
-Often incorrectly spelled Cemetary.
+Often incorrectly spelled Cemetery.